< Home

 This is an indictable offence and must be tried in the Crown Court.
 It will first be heard in the Magistrates court, and a plea will be entered, and then an allocation hearing will take place.
 The case will very quickly be sent to the Crown Court for Trial.
 The plea and allocation hearing will likely be less than 15-30 minutes.
 When it reaches the Crown Court, a case management hearing will be conducted, and the issues narrowed down and discussed.
 Appropriate timescales will be set, and deadlines for lawyers to exchange information ahead of trial.
 The next time the case comes to court will be for the trial, and the jury will be sworn in.

 The legislation specifies that the jury must consider how serious the breach was and/or how much of a risk of death it posed.
 Either there was a serious and obvious risk of death, or even if the risk of death was small, the way senior management approached H&S was so lax that an accident was likely to occur in some way.
 The jury may also consider the attitudes, policies, systems or accepted practices that were likely to have encouraged the breach or produced tolerance of it.
-The jury may also consider any health and safety guidelines issued by the relevant body that relates to the breach.
+The jury may also consider any health and safety guidelines issued by the relevant body that relate to the breach.
 The organisation’s own procedures may be considered as ‘other matters they consider relevant.

 Sentencing